Find Missing People

 Then armed with this info, we search Derek and Margaret once again

 Theoretically, we are then almost there.
 One more valuable thing to remember here is; that many people do not move far away.
 Maybe not the same town but within the same county.

 Let’s say Margaret was born in Faversham, Kent.
 There is a strong likelihood she remained in that area.
 But, by now, the field has narrowed a lot anyway.

-If no-go, we look at other options.
+If no-go then we look at other options.
 Assuming we found the right person we then need to access the address.
-There are a few ways to do this for example these guys
+There are a few ways to do this, for example, these guys

 Or if you wish you could try us https://friendsreconnected.co.uk/